rathianmol/laravel_demo_app/README.md

-Hey!
-Worked on a demo Laravel CRUD App.
+Demo Laravel Employee CRUD App.
 Below is how I tackled the problem:

 1. New laravel Installation: